evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/codecs.rst

    It defaults to ``'strict'`` handling.

    The method may not store state in the :class:`Codec` instance.
-Use :class:`StreamWriter` for codecs which have to keep state in order to make encoding efficient.
+Use :class:`StreamCodec` for codecs which have to keep state in order to make encoding/decoding efficient.

    The encoder must be able to handle zero length input and return an empty object of the output object type in this situation.